Frontier Publishes Cell-El’s Research Update on ASD Biomarker Study

 Cell-El Research Take Aways

-Cell-El’s research focused on a comparison between the levels of 1,000 inflammatory/ immune-related biomarkers in the blood of about 100 children diagnosed with ASD compared to 100 neuro-typically developing (TD) children.
+Cell-El’s research focused on a comparison between the levels of 1,000 inflammatory/ immune-related biomarkers in the blood of approximately 100 children diagnosed with ASD compared to 100 neuro-typically developing (TD) children.
 We arrived at 85% accuracy in using these biomarkers to differentiate between the ASD and TD children.

 Expanding Our Research Based on these Results